Meet Our Counselors

 Don’t hesitate to call or email them – they’re a great resource to help you through this exciting time.
 Here are some of their favorite things about Le Moyne and the Syracuse area:

-• “Syracuse and Central NY have such an amazing and unique food scene.”
+- “Syracuse and Central New York have such an amazing and unique food scene.”

 Don’t remember who you talked with?
 Each counselor’s territory is noted below next to their name.
 And remember, you can always reach out to the admission office at admission@lemoyne.edu.